 This monstrous case fits all your dreams due to its abundance of features and slick looks.
 Also, the installation process is very easy with the GUNGNIR 110R, thanks to the small details MSI has put throughout the case.
 MSI provides zip ties with the GUNGIR 110, and Velcro straps are already attached to the right places where cable management is needed.

 What we disliked

-MSI thought this case out very well.
+MSI thought this came out very well.
 We looked really hard but could not find any major issues with GUNGNIR 110R.
-We could only dig up that the dust filters on the front and top side restrict airflow, but it is not a big deal and included fans make up for that as they quite well maintain the thermals.
+We could only dig up that the dust filters on the front and top side restrict airflow, but it is not a big deal, and included fans make up for that as they quite well maintain the thermals.